nicolasluevano/String-Methods/README.md

 ### Description of what method does:

-returns the number of characters that the string contains
+returns the number of characters that the string contains.

 ### When to use: